dburrus3/dburrus3.github.io/README.md

 - https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population.
 This article includes 2020 census data for the 333 largest U.S. cities.

 View this visualization at https://dburrus3.github.io/.
 It has been tested with these browsers: Firefox, Chrome, Brave, and Safari.

+A Tableau visualization based on the same data set may be viewed at https://public.tableau.com/app/profile/d.burrus/viz/ChicagoCrimeStats_16859255721030/Dashboard1.